SEO cannibalisation: Identifying keyword conflict for better SEO in 2021

 Watch our CTO Jon Earnshaw, give some of his top tips for diagnosing and curing keyword cannibalization

 If you think your site has been affected by internal cannibalisation, book a demo to find out how Pi can help.

 How does Pi’s ‘Conflict detector’ reveal cannibalization?

-The ‘Conflict detector’ features as part of Pi’s in-app reporting, and has been developed to optimize speed to insight, enabling users to pull comprehensive reports on all instances of keyword cannibalisation across any site, ranked by severity of conflict.
+The ‘Conflict detector’ features as part of Pi’s in-app reporting, has been developed to optimize speed to insight, enabling users to pull comprehensive reports on all instances of keyword cannibalisation across any site, ranked by severity of conflict.

-With ‘Start’, ‘End’ positions and ‘Top URL changes’, as well as an exploration feature which enables users to dive back into the platform, ‘Conflict detector’ reports are an ideal starting point for identifying SEO cannibalisation.
+With ‘Start’, ‘End’ positions and ‘Top URL changes’, as well as an exploration feature which enables users to dive back into the platform, ‘Conflict detector’ reports are an ideal starting point for identifying SEO keyword cannibalisation.

 Cannibalisation isn’t just a vanity fear.
 It can translate as thousands of pounds in revenue loss.

 Imagine if this one search term was hugely valuable to your business, generating – on average – £600 a week in conversions from an organic position of 2.